grafana/alloy/docs/developer/adding-community-components.md

 ## Being a community component maintainer

 Community component maintainers may be pinged on GitHub issues and Pull Requests related to their components.
-They are expected to help keeping their component and the documentation up to date with the project (e.g. if it's a component from [Opentelemetry's contrib repository][otel], the implementation should match the current otel version of the project).
+They are expected to help keeping their component and the documentation up to date with the project (e.g. if it's a component from [OpenTelemetry's contrib repository][otel], the implementation should match the current OTel version of the project).

 Failing to keep the component up to date may result in the component being disabled or removed.